StMorris/StMorris/README.md

 #### Hi there,

 I am Tomisin Titiloye, i have an interesting relationship with data, i like to crawl around environments where they are stored, its even more fun when i get the chance to move them across different environments 🙃.
-Our conversations are the best, sometimes im just getting feedbacks on how the day went?, what made the most sense?, othertimes, we see into the future 😁.
+Our conversations are the best, sometimes im getting feedbacks on how the day went?, what made the most sense?, othertimes, we try to see into the future 😁.

 I joined Github to publish my curiousity, explore various tools and techniques, and identify best practices in the process.